 - Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)

 Whistleblower disclosures can save lives as well as billions of taxpayer dollars.
-They play a critical role in keeping our Government honest, efficient, and accountable.
-Recognizing that whistleblowers root out waste, fraud, and abuse, and protect public health and safety, federal laws strongly encourage employees to disclose wrongdoing.
-Federal laws also protect whistleblowers from retaliation.
+They play a critical role in keeping our government honest, efficient and accountable.
+Recognizing that whistleblowers root out waste, fraud and abuse and protect public health and safety, federal laws strongly encourage employees to disclose wrongdoing.

 Definition of Whistleblowing

 |Disclosure made to:||Alleging:|

 Any reported disclosures are reviewed by the U.S. Office of Special Counsel.
 OSC will evaluate the allegation(s) to determine whether it fits within those types of allegations listed above and whether it is substantially likely that any such allegation can be proven.